 On the Friday of each week, families and friends are invited to join us for our "Show & Tell: Family Game Night" from 4:00 pm - 5:00 pm.
-Campers will have this opportunity to show off what they made over the week, and give their pinball machines a "real live audience" test run.
+Campers will have this opportunity to show off what they made over the week, and give their paper roller coasters a "real live audience" test run.
 This is also a time for families to mingle and to get to know each other.

 We also offer single day camp registrations for children who cannot attend an entire week but still want to join in on the fun!
 We still recommend attending a full week since many of our projects take multiple days to complete the entire making process.